Support Practitioner – Seaboard

 Reference Details

 The first referee must, where possible, be your line manager from your current place of work (or previous employer if you are not currently in work).
 Your second reference should be from your previous employer.
 If you do not have a previous employer, please provide other relevant referees such as a former teacher/lecturer or someone who could provide a character reference.
 Please be aware references will not be accepted from friends or family members.
 We will only take up references after you have been interviewed and are offered the post.
-Reference One Reference Two

 Self-Declaration

 Rehabilitation of Offenders Act 1974 (Exclusions and Exceptions) (Scotland) Order 2003.
 Due to the nature of the work for which you are applying, this post is exempt from the provisions of the Rehabilitation Act 1974 by virtue of Rehabilitation of Offenders Act 1974 (Exceptions and Exclusions)(Scotland) Order 2003.
 You are therefore not entitled to withhold information about convictions which for other purposes are "spent" under the provisions of the Act and in the event of employment failure to disclose such convictions could result in dismissal or disciplinary action.
 All successful applicants are subject to an appropriate Disclosure Scotland check.
-Do you have any criminal convictions?
-I declare that the answers to all questions, and information I have supplied, is correct and to the best of my knowledge